jJosephM/SkyrmionDome/README.md

 3)  Figure out in-slurm script variables to reduce possibility of inconsistent core usage on the cluster

 4)  Also read up on Markdown to make this thing prettier

+##To Show on Friday 2/11
+[ ] Dragged dome: maybe 120nm dome dragged by low current density [ ] Split dome 1: a dome at a higher current (~100) with multiple chunks [ ] Split dome 2: another dome of a different relaxed height to show that all domes spit at 30nm

 Here's a composite of a dome at various depths
 ![compositeSkyrmionDepth](https://user-images.githubusercontent.com/74024926/151843302-36616cc4-1cac-46bd-99ac-640567006241.png)